apache/dolphinscheduler/docs/docs/en/guide/installation/standalone.md

 If you are a new hand and want to experience DolphinScheduler functions, we recommend you install follow [Standalone deployment](standalone.md).
 If you want to experience more complete functions and schedule massive tasks, we recommend you install follow [pseudo-cluster deployment](pseudo-cluster.md).
 If you want to deploy DolphinScheduler in production, we recommend you follow [cluster deployment](cluster.md) or [Kubernetes deployment](kubernetes.md).

 > **_Note:_** Standalone only recommends the usage of fewer than 20 workflows, because it uses in-memory H2 Database in default, ZooKeeper Testing Server, too many tasks may cause instability.
 > When Standalone stops or restarts, in-memory H2 database will clear up.
-To use Standalone with external databases like mysql or postgresql, please see the last section `Database Configuration`.
+To use Standalone with external databases like mysql or postgresql, please see [`Database Configuration`](#database-configuration).

 ## Preparation